Gordon Setter

 Socialization

-Like so many other breeds, the Gordon Setter will also require proper socialization and it is recommended that you start that process as early as possible.
-That means that you should expose your puppy to many different sights, sounds, situations, people, and dogs so that your puppy can learn how to adapt and what is a proper way to react in different situations.
-The socialization will ensure that your puppy develops into a well-balanced and well-behaved dog that you can take with you anywhere.
+Like so many other breeds, the Gordon Setter will also require proper socialization, and it is recommended that you start that process as early as possible.
+That means that you should expose your puppy to many different sights, sounds, situations, people, and dogs so that your puppy can learn how to adapt and what is the proper way to react in different situations.

 Kids

-Gordon Setter will be protective of the kids in their family and they can put a lot whit them while playing.
+Gordon Setter will be protective of the kids in their family, and they can put a lot whit them while playing.

 Children should never be left alone with any dog, no matter what breed it might be.
 You should make sure that your children understand how to approach dogs of this breed and understand how to interact and play with them properly.